Uberspace/lab/source/guide_prosody.rst

 Then there are many settings which should be edited accordingly in ``~/etc/prosody/prosody.cfg.lua``.
 You'll find a explanation of the config file under the `example configuration file`_ from Prosody.

-Additionally I recommend the ssl ciphers and options to reach a high security score.
-You can check it over the `IM Observatory`_.

 .. note:: Make sure to adapt ``VirtualHost "localhost"`` with your domain.

 Uncomment the modules ``mam`` and ``csi_simple``.
 Also add / adapt the following lines in your ``prosody.cfg.lua``: